 If we allow our kids to see us taking care of ourselves by looking for appropriate support in the right times and places—especially in times of crisis and emotional upset—we model healthy reciprocity.
 When we make this a conscious practice, we communicate vital messages to our kids about what healthy and balanced connections with others look like.

 How parents take care of themselves and allow others to contribute to their care determines how children experience care.
-This experience creates the foundation for how children see themselves as being worthy of being cared for, capable of caring for others, and willing to rely on others for care throughout their lives.
+This experience creates the foundation for how children see themselves as being worthy of being cared for and capable of caring for others throughout their lives.

 In this sense, the importance of parental self-care and the impact of it cannot be stressed enough.
 Despite the fact that it is so often a low priority, parental self-care is, ironically, the highest priority for children's well-being.